 Welcome to Reggie’s personal website.

-Reggie is a non-binary person with a lived experience of disability who uses they/them pronouns.
+Reggie is a non-binary person with a lived experience of disability who uses he/they pronouns.
 Reggie is a staunch advocate for people living with a disability, social housing residents, people who are LGBTIQA+, including the trans and gender diverse communities and people who have a out of home care experience because Reggie has both a lived experience lens and deeply cares about these issues.

 Reggie spends their time actively involved in: